-I am also interested in thinking about questions of deep history on our planet, which can tell us about how present patterns of interaction in ecosystems arose, and in figuring out where our ecosystems are headed in the future.
+I am also interested in thinking about how human history and deep geologic history inform our understanding of present day ecological patterns and where our ecosystems are headed in the future.

-I enjoy being on the water, hiking, brewing beer, cooking delicious food with my girl, and the feeling I get when I see how math and science yield insights into the natural world that exists in and around all of us.
+I enjoy being on the water, hiking, brewing beer, cooking with my partner, and I love the feeling I get when I see how math, science, and art yield insight, context, and meaning to our lives and how we approach our daily lives.